 - 20 feet of lattice molding (Once more, you many need more or less depending on the size of your print.)

 - Nail Gun (We used this Hitachi one, but any brad nailer should do.)

-- Miter Saw (We use this Dewalt one.)
+- Miter Saw or Miter Box and Saw (We use this Dewalt one.)

 - Circular Saw (If you don’t have the hardware store cut your plywood for you.)

 - Double Sided Tape

 If you haven’t already done so, cut your piece of plywood down to the size of your art print.
 We did this by laying the print on top of the plywood, tracing around it with a pencil and then cutting the piece of wood along the traced line with a circular saw.

 Lay your plywood on the ground.
 Cut two pieces of 1″ x 2″ to the length of the plywood.
 You can cut these pieces with either the miter or circular saw – they just need to be straight edges.
 These will be two of your vertical pieces on the frame.